RandTrawick/Steno/Phrases.md

  * and I should: SKPEURBD
  * and I think: SKPEUPBG
  * and I want: SKPEUPBT
- * and I will: SKPEUL
- * and the: SKP-T
- * and you: SKPU
  * are not: R-PBLT
  * be the: -BT
  * could have: KOUF